 B. Student Outcomes

-Graduates of the B.S. in Computer Science will have the following seven abilities.
+Graduates of the B.S. in Computer Science will have the following eight abilities.

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 - Function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.